Auerilas/ecopy/docs/source/matrices.rst

 		*wisconsin*: First divides an observation by the max of the column, then the sum of the row.
 That is, it applies 'max' down columns then 'total' across rows.

 	axis: [0 | 1]
-		Axis for the transformation
+		Axis for the transformation.

 	breakNA: [True | False]
-		Whether NA values should halt the transformation
+		Whether NA values should halt the transformation.

 	**Example**